idkfelix/year12/Maths/Recursion & Financial.md

 - **Term** - A product of a pattern
 - **Arithmetic** - Pattern with only addition and subtraction
 - **Geometric** - Pattern with multiplication and division
-##Arithmetic Sequence
+## Arithmetic Sequence
 - Simple Interest
 - Flat Rate Depreciation
-- Arithmetic Sequence
+- Linear growth / decay
 - Increase / Decrease by percentage of the principle value each term
 - $$\begin{align}
 V_{0} &= \text{Principle Value}\\